 To contact Stephanie, please email her at Foote@jngi.org or call 828-233-0228.

-John is an educator, university professor and administrator, non-profit organization chief executive officer, author, editor, public speaker, consultant, change agent, student retention specialist, first-year, sophomore, transfer, and senior year students’ advocate, and initiator and scholar of the American first-year and senior-year reform movements.
-He serves as President of the John N. Gardner Institute for Excellence in Undergraduate Education (JNGI).
+John is an educator, university professor and administrator, non-profit organization chair and chief executive officer, author, editor, public speaker, consultant, change agent, student retention specialist, first-year, sophomore, transfer, and senior year students’ advocate, and initiator and scholar of the American first-year and senior-year reform movements.
+He serves as Chair and Chief Executive Officer of the John N. Gardner Institute for Excellence in Undergraduate Education (JNGI).